alexpapad95/6G-simulation-platform/README.md

    - Open the unit_cell_definition.m file and design the unit cell in the selected resonating frequency.

    - Pass in the RIS_pairs_simulation the dimensions of the unit cell.
-In the beginning, work on the 3x3 format in order the dimensions of patches to be resulted.
+In the beginning, work on the 3x3 format in order the dimensions of load patches to be resulted.

    - Upgrade the dimension of RISs keeping all the other variables constant.